 The Duke of Edinburgh's International Award was founded by HRH The Duke of Edinburgh KG, KT in 1956, in conjunction with Kurt Hahn, the German educationalist.
-Both were concerned that young people’s development was lacking in certain key areas, and they resolved to create a programme that would be a 'do-it-yourself kit in the art of civilised living'.
+Both were concerned that young people’s development was lacking in certain key areas, and they resolved to create a programme that would support young people on the journey of self development as they find their purpose, passion and place in the world.

 The subsequent spread of the Award across the globe is testament to the universal appeal of the programme, and the vision of its founder.
 However, even HRH admits that this took him by surprise:

 "When the first trial of the Award was launched in 1956, no one had any idea quite what would happen.
 In the event it was an instant success, and the Award has been growing and expanding worldwide ever since."

 HRH The Duke of Edinburgh has remained committed to the Award since its birth over 60 years ago, particularly in recognising the achievements of Award participants and the adults who support them.
 To find out more about HRH The Duke of Edinburgh, visit the official website of the British Monarchy.